-It’s a lovely time to spend with your family over the summer holidays and, thanks to the incredible weather we’ve been having this year, it’s nicer than ever to take a day trip to the beach, a stately home or a local attraction.
+It’s a lovely time to spend with your family over the summer holidays for amazing family experience days and, thanks to the incredible weather we’ve been having this year, it’s nicer than ever to take a day trip to the beach, a stately home or a local attraction.

 However, with the price of admission, travel, meals and drinks while you’re out and souvenirs to remember the trip, one day out can soon eat up a lot of your budget for the month.